ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/tabs/6-communication.md

 ### 3.7) Some tips for clear scientific writing
 To deliver scientific content effectively, it’s vital to use simple language while maintaining scientific rigour.
 Here are some tips to keep your writing clear and engaging:

-1. Avoid jargon: use everyday language instead of technical terms whenever possible.
+- **Avoid jargon**: use everyday language instead of technical terms whenever possible.
-2. Explain concepts: don’t assume everyone knows the background.
+- **Explain concepts**: don’t assume everyone knows the background.
 Introduce key ideas clearly.
-3. Limit abbreviations: too many abbreviations can confuse readers.
+- **Limit abbreviations**: too many abbreviations can confuse readers.
 Use them sparingly.
-4. Short sentences: keep sentences concise to make your message easier to digest.
+- **Short sentences**: keep sentences concise to make your message easier to digest.
-5. Use metaphors and analogies to explain difficult ideas.
-For example, if you're trying to explain the concept of protein translation in the neuron, you could compare it to an assembly of a LEGO.
+- **Use metaphors and analogies to explain difficult ideas**: For example, if you're trying to explain the concept of protein translation in the neuron, you could compare it to an assembly of a LEGO.
 This helps the audience visualise the process while keeping the scientific accuracy intact.
 However, be careful not to rely on clichéd metaphors, as they can feel tired or overused.
-6. Use visual aids.
-Well-designed infographics or data visualisations can convey complex information quickly and clearly, helping your audience to see the data in a way that raw numbers on a page may not.
+- **Use visual aids**: Well-designed infographics or data visualisations can convey complex information quickly and clearly, helping your audience to see the data in a way that raw numbers on a page may not.

 By focusing on clarity and accessibility, we can break down barriers and foster a more inclusive scientific community.